-Alcohol: There is no direct link between alcohol and prostate cancer risk.
+Alcohol: There is no known direct link between alcohol and prostate cancer risk.

-Vitamin E: Recent studies have not shown a benefit to the consumption of vitamin E or selenium (in the formulations studied) in the prevention of prostate cancer.
+Vitamin E: Recent studies have not shown a benefit in consumption of vitamin E or selenium (in the formulations studied) in the prevention of prostate cancer.

 (Some of the information on this page is adapted from Dr. Patrick Walsh’s Guide to Surviving Prostate Cancer.)